Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/1-Introduction_to_Polkadot_and_Blockspace/1-Introduction_to_Polkadot_Blockspace_Slides.md

 Auctions are scheduled by Governance.
 The winner of an auction earns guaranteed access to a core for a medium-to-long duration: 6, 12, 18, or 24 months.
 Bidders bid on behalf of parachains, and bid to _lock up_ DOT tokens, which are returned after the lease is completed.
-Bidders can be either individual bidders, smart contracts, crowdloans, or anything else that can use a `Signed` origin on the Relay Chain.
+Bidders can be either individual bidders, smart contracts, crowdloans, or anything else that can use a `Signed` origin on the relay chain.

 ---